PXDiv/AcerLinuxManager/README.md

 # AcerNitroLinuxGamingDriver
 An experimental driver to set fan speeds, and the keyboard rgb on linux.

-Thanks to https://github.com/tuxedocomputers/tuxedo-drivers for a starting point to new device based wmi drivers on linux kernel.
-Thanks to https://github.com/JafarAkhondali/acer-predator-turbo-and-rgb-keyboard-linux-module for setting 4zone keyboard rgb.
+Thanks to https://github.com/tuxedocomputers/tuxedo-drivers for a starting point to new device based wmi drivers on linux kernel and https://github.com/JafarAkhondali/acer-predator-turbo-and-rgb-keyboard-linux-module for setting 4zone keyboard rgb.

 <p>Usage:<br>
 Setting fan speeds<br>